Julian Assange: Arrest and trial

 The Australian Federal Police (AFP) set up an investigation called Operation Weather targeting The International Subversives.
-In September 1991, Assange was discovered hacking into the Melbourne master terminal of Nortel, a Canadian multinational telecommunications corporation.
-Another member of the International Subversives turned himself and the others in, and the AFP tapped Assange's phone line (he was using a modem) and raided his home at the end of October.
+In September 1991 Assange was discovered hacking into the Melbourne master terminal of Nortel, a Canadian multinational telecommunications corporation.
+Another member of the International Subversives turned in himself and the others, and the AFP tapped Assange's phone line (he was using a modem) and raided his home at the end of October.

 The earliest detailed reports about Assange are 1990s Australian press reports on him and print and TV news of his trial.
 He was charged in 1994 with 31 counts of crimes related to hacking, including defrauding Telecom Australia, fraudulent use of a telecommunications network, obtaining access to information, erasing data, and altering data.
 According to Assange, the only data he inserted or deleted was his program.
 The prosecution argued that a magazine written by the International Subversives would encourage others to hack, calling it a "hacker's manual" and alleging that Assange and the other hackers posted information online about how to hack into computers they had accessed.
 His trial date was set in May 1995 and his case was presented to the Supreme Court of Victoria, but the court did not take the case, sending it back to the County Court.
-Assange fell into a deep depression while waiting for his trial and checked himself into a psychiatric hospital and then spent six months sleeping in the wilderness around Melbourne.
+Assange fell into a deep depression while waiting for his trial and checked himself into a psychiatric hospital; he then spent six months sleeping in the wilderness around Melbourne.

 In December 1996, facing a theoretical sentence of 290 years in prison, he struck a plea deal and pleaded guilty to 24 hacking charges.
 The judge called the charges "quite serious" and initially thought a jail term would be necessary but ultimately sentenced Assange to a fine of A$2,100 and released him on a A$5,000 good behaviour bond because of his disrupted childhood and the absence of malicious or mercenary intent.
 After his sentencing, Assange told the judge that he had "been misled by the prosecution in terms of the charges" and "a great misjustice has been done".
 The judge told Assange "you have pleaded guilty, the proceedings are over" and advised him to be quiet.
 Assange has described the trial as a formative period and according to The New Republic, "the experience set him on the intellectual path" leading him to found WikiLeaks.